 Scroll down to the bottom of the page to see an incredible 360deg panorama taken from location B

 Plenty of space for a star party with friends, high up in the mountains, under clean and dark skies! :-)

-Eagleview house (administration, refectory, sleeping accommodation..and bar) is off grid, with full phone coverage and high speed internet and is the highest residence in the Tinderry Mountains
+Eagleview house (administration, refectory, sleeping accommodation..and bar) is off grid, with full phone coverage and high speed (up to 100mbps) internet and is the highest residence in the Tinderry Mountains

-and in fact, is one of the highest approved residences in Australia!
+and in fact, it is one of the highest approved residences in the whole of Australia!

 Snowing at Eagleview house